carlosdamazio/nginx-templates/README.md

 3. Available types are:
 - Load Balancer: LB (coming soon)
-- Simple server without SSL
+- Simple server without SSL: SRVNOSSL
-- Simple server with SSL
+- Simple server with SSL: SRVSSL

 4. To use this program globally, just make a soft link in /usr/bin/ to the executable: ln -s /path/to/executable /usr/bin/nginx-gen